Cacti/plugin_mactrack/README.md

 # mactrack

-The MacTrack plugin is designed to scan network switches, routers and intellegent hubs for connected devices, and record their location either based upon the portname or alias of the switch or hub.
+The MacTrack plugin is designed to scan network switches, routers and intelligent hubs for connected devices, and record their location either based upon the portname or alias of the switch or hub.
 It also attempts to discover the ip address of the mac address from the routers included in the MacTrack database.
 MacTrack can also use arpwatch to gether IP to MAC address